sparkflows/writing-new-node/README.md

 	target/fire-examples-1.0.0.jar
 	target/fire-examples-1.0.0-jar-with-dependencies.jar

-## Create a Java/Scala workflow and run it
+## Create a Java/Scala workflow and run it from the command line

 	spark-submit --class fire.examples.workflow.execute.WorkflowExecuteFromFile --master yarn-client --executor-memory 1G  --num-executors 1  --executor-cores 1  target/fire-examples-1.0.0-jar-with-dependencies.jar cluster localhost:8080 1 data/workflows/kmeans.wf

+## Display the example Node in fire-ui and run it from there

+	Add the fire-examples-1.0.0.jar to fire-lib directory
+	Create and add the node json to nodes/examples Restart fire-ui